pavelmno4/brackets-excel/README.md

 ## Brackets

-The application helps to create Olimpic grids (brackets) in participations.
+The application helps to create Olimpic grids (brackets) in competitions.